 Kolour in the Park has undoubtedly brought some of the best underground music acts Thailand has ever seen.
 They have played a pivotal role over the years in developing the underground music scene and have continued to prove that their is a growing demand for alternative types of music.
 The focus over the years has mostly been on EDM, Kolour has really been a breathe of fresh air in terms of music offerings in Thailand.

-The Kolour in the Park lineup always has a strong focus on House and Techno acts, and usually includes a broad variety of music which welcomes some alternative live performances.
+The Kolour in the Park lineup always has a strong focus on Electronic, House and Techno acts.
+Previous years have seen the likes of Hayden James, Charlotte De Witte, Fur Coat, Adana Twins, Wankelmut, Tube & Berger and many more on the festival’s stages.
+The variety of music in the lineup is definitely one of the best things about this festival.
+Aside from DJ sets you will also normally get to see a range of alternative live performances.
 These are always a big hit amongst music fans as we don’t get that many throughout the year in Thailand.
-In previous years Kolour has invited the likes of Autograf, Youngr and Bonobo to perform their live acts.
+In previous years Kolour has invited the likes of Autograf, Youngr, Bonobo, Masego, SG Lewis and many more to perform their live acts.

 One of the highlights of the lineup is that you get a good balance between international and local acts.
 For Bangkok residents this is a chance to see some of their friends play and share the stage with international artists which as you can imagine creates a pretty unforgettable atmosphere.
 Not to mention all the additional excitement that comes from also being able to see some premium international acts.